Greedy Heuristics for Sampling-Based Motion Planning in High-Dimensional State Spaces: Experiments

-The observed performance trends closely match those of the abstract problems discussed in Section~\ref{sec:abstract-problems}.
-G-RRT* finds initial solutions as quickly as RRT-Connect and then uses the remaining planning time to converge toward optimality.
+G-RRT* finds initial solutions at least as fast as RRT-Connect, and faster than the other planners on the harder problems, then uses the remaining planning time to converge toward optimality.
 In most planning problems from the MotionBenchMaker dataset, G-RRT* achieves final solution costs comparable to those of AORRTC, but does so \emph{without} requiring any path simplification---indicating faster convergence relative to the other asymptotically optimal planners.

-In very constrained problems such as \textit{bookshelf thin} and \textit{cage} for Fetch, however, all planners struggle to find feasible paths within the time limit.
-As a result, G-RRT* spends less time rewiring, leading to slightly higher solution costs than AORRTC.
+Even in the hardest Fetch problems where most planners fail to find any feasible path, G-RRT* yields lower final costs than every other planner, including AORRTC.

 Notably, for the dual-arm problem, G-RRT* not only finds solutions faster but also produces the lowest final costs after simplification, highlighting the benefit of the greedy heuristic for high-dimensional planning problems.